luchiniatwork/migrana/README.md

 20171124200143_schema_inference.edn
 ```

-If you run `lein migrana` again, Migrana will not do anything because it
+If you run `lein migrana run` again, Migrana will not do anything because it
 will detect that the schema file is unchanged and that it has already
 been asserted into the DB.